Evaluation of Model-Based PM$_{2.5}$ Estimates for Exposure Assessment During Wildfire Smoke Episodes in the Western U.S: Materials and Methods

 \subsection{PM$_{2.5}$ Estimates Being Evaluated and Compared}

-For this analysis, we compared two existing publicly-available, high-resolution and high-coverage daily PM$_{2.5}$ products, which were both created using machine learning models and that we anticipate researchers using to study the health impacts of wildfire smoke, or of air pollution more generally in the western US.
+For this analysis, we compared two existing publicly-available, high-resolution and high-coverage daily PM$_{2.5}$ products, which were both created using machine learning models and which we anticipate researchers using to study the health impacts of wildfire smoke, or of air pollution more generally in the western US.
 County-level averages of both products, as well as the differences between them, are shown in Figure \ref{fig:maps}.
-Differences in seasonal averages are in the SI.
+Differences in seasonal averages are in the Supporting Information (SI), Figure S1.
+Both Figures \ref{fig:maps} and S1 exhibit clear regional and seasonal differences between the estimates from the two models.

 The first set of PM$_{2.5}$ estimates evaluated here was created by Di et al. (2021); henceforth, the Di estimates \cite{Di_data}.
-These daily estimates are available at every 1x1km grid across the continental US from 2000-2016, although their 2019 paper only covers accuracy metrics through 2015.
+These daily estimates are available at every 1km x 1km grid across the continental US from 2000-2016, although their 2019 paper only covers accuracy metrics through 2015.
 Di et al. used a geographically-weighted GAM (generalized additive model) ensemble of random forest, gradient boosting, and neural network algorithms.
 (Details of the PM$_{2.5}$ data and covariates used to train this model can be found in the 2019 paper\cite{Di_paper}.)
 This approach yielded a 10-fold cross-validation $R^2$ of 0.77 for the mountain west, 0.80 for the states on the Pacific coast, and 0.86 for the US overall.
 The authors noted that the model "demonstrated good performance up to 60 $\mu g / m^3$" \cite{Di_paper}.
 They also capped their PM$_{2.5}$ estimated concentrations at 200 $\mu g / m^3$ due to prediction instability for higher concentrations.
 We note that although the Di dataset was not explicitly designed for wildfire PM$_{2.5}$ exposure assessment, these estimates have been widely used in national air pollution epidemiology studies, and as previously stated, smoke from wildfires is a large source of PM$_{2.5}$ in the western US, making estimation of wildfire smoke concentrations an important part of general air pollution exposure assessment.